 The root directory of the package MUST contain a METS.xml file which is created according to the rules defined in section 5.3.1.

-Following these requirements, the minimal obligatory structure of an E-ARK IP is essentially as shown in Figure 2.
+Following these requirements, the minimal obligatory structure of an IP compliant with the Common Specification for IPs is essentially as shown in Figure 2.

-Figure 2: Minimum E-ARK IP structure requirements
+Figure 2: Requirements regarding the structure of IPs compliant with the Common Specification for IPs

 The use of other components of the IP format depends on institutional preferences related to the use of structural metadata, and generally the type and amount of content that needs to be archived using this structure.

-In the following we will use a concrete example to describe the two alternatives of using either a compound or a divided METS structure in more detail.
+In the following section we will use a concrete example to describe the two alternatives of using either a compound or a divided METS structure in more detail.

 Let us assume that we have an IP with two representations, each of which consists of a set of three files.
 In the first representation all data files are in the Open Document Format (ODT) and in the second one - as a derivative of the first representation - all files are in the Portable Document Format (PDF).